Perspectives from Linguistics and Philosophy

 7. Mar 1.
 Conditionals III

-This session will be jointly run by Angelika, Simona, and two guest speakers: Alex Kaiserman (Oxford) and Ethan Nowak (UCL)
+Session jointly run by Angelika, Simona, and a guest speaker: Ethan Nowak (UCL)

 1) Attendance: you are required to attend seminar meetings on Fridays.